 General plant facilities consist primarily of Electric Division administrative and operations facilities and pollution control related equipment on McKee Run and VanSant.
 Other types of general plant include office furniture and equipment, transportation and power-operated equipment, and communication equipment.

 The various systems and components of the generating stations reviewed by the Engineering Consultant are listed below:

-Major Equipment Condition and Improvements
+Major Equipment

 - Steam turbines/generators

 - Boilers and auxiliaries

 - Station cooling water systems

-- Fuel handling systems

-- Water treatment systems

-- Station electrical systems

-- Station control systems

-- General facilities

 Management and Organization